 What is the best area to stay in Paris?

 The Latin Quarter is often considered the best neighborhood overall in Paris.
-This historic and bustling area is home to countless iconic landmarks, world-class restaurants, and vibrant markets where you can find anything from fresh produce to designer clothes.
+This historic and bustling area has countless iconic landmarks, world-class restaurants, and markets.
+The Marais district is also one of the best areas to stay in Paris.

 What are the best neighborhoods to stay in Paris?